amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 ## Prerequisites
 - The necessary client tools installed
-- Access to a running Openshift cluster via `oc` and the console
+- Access to a running OpenShift cluster via `oc` and the console
 - Full control of your own domain (or subdomain) surfaced as a **hosted zone** in AWS Route53.

 These instructions depend upon content from this directory so `git clone` this repo and `cd` as appropriate.